CurveDocs/curve-docs/docs/fees/fee-splitter.md

 ### **Dispatching Fees**

 The `dispatch_fees` function is responsible for both collecting crvUSD fees from the `Controllers` and distributing them according to a predetermined set of weights.
-The contract utilizes a "helper contract" called `ControllerMulticlaim.vy`, which aims to track all `Controllers` and provides an interface for claiming fees from them.
+The contract utilizes a module called `ControllerMulticlaim.vy`, which aims to track all `Controllers` and provides an interface for claiming fees from them.
 By default, the `dispatch_fees` function claims fees from all `Controllers` added to `ControllerMulticlaim.vy`, but it also allows for specifying particular controllers if one wants to claim fees from only those.

 !!!info "`ControllerMulticlaim.vy` Module"